whaleen/Textpattern-Bootstrap/README.md

 * [/jquery](https://github.com/whaleen/txtstrap/tree/master/assets/jquery)
 * [/sharre](https://github.com/whaleen/txtstrap/tree/master/assets/sharre)

-All references to these assets are in the the /_templates/forms/head.misc.txp and /_templates/forms/footer.misc.txp forms.
-Therefore, any changes to the directory structure for your projects will only require updating those paths in order for txtstrap to still work on a drag-and-drop basis.
+All references to these assets are in the the /_templates/forms/head.misc.txp and /_templates/forms/footer.misc.txp forms and nowhere else so if you like to keep _templates somewhere else you know what to do.

 ### [/resources](https://github.com/whaleen/txtstrap/tree/master/resources)

+A place to keep things that you may need in your travels through the templating wilderness.
+A little leather satchel.

 * [/txp-plugins](https://github.com/whaleen/txtstrap/tree/master/resources/txp-plugins)

-A collection of plugins which are required by certain Textpattern usage examples.
+Only resource so far is a collection of plugins which are required by certain Textpattern usage examples.
 The required plugins are noted prominently in the template code.